Plate Tectonics, the Fossil Record, and Climate

 on either side of the Caledonides, but by Silurian they converge

-- should provide clear test case as a suture zone.
+- should provide clear test case as a continental suture zone.

 - Devonian Heterostraci (jawless freshwater

 fish), distinctly different on Asian and European sides.

 - Start of common Mesozoic amphibians and reptiles

 Idea that plate tectonics influenced hominid evolution?